Vottz/master-thesis/README.md

 # Data visualisation
 The [dataViz folder](dataViz) contains the Jupyter Notebook used to create the visualisations of the results.
 The images that were created with the notebook can be found in the [img folder](img).
+0. General Data Visualisation
+  - Carbon Intensity Heatmap
+  - Mean Hour in Week Carbon Intensity
+  - Mean Hour in Week Carbon Budget
+1. Carbon Budget Utilization
+2. Revenue
+3. Revenue to energy demand ratio
+4. Carbon Emissions
+99. Statistics Calculations
+  - Statistical Results that are used in "Interpretation of the Results" Section of the Thesis

 # Data